Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Experiments

 \section{Experiments}

 In this paper, we explore two main types of experiments.
-First, we explore the scenario where we have a large dataset of methane leak events and we want to select the best performing model variant.
-Broadly speaking, this effort will be a follow-up on the work presented by \citep{STARCOP}, however we add several innovations to the models in terms of the used methane enhancement products, input data modalities and finally methods useful for final deployment such as model ensembling.
-Secondly, we explore the generalisation ability of the models trained in the first step with the aim to adapt the machine learning models for data from different hyperspectral sensors.
-Methodologically, we adapt the steps taken in the work of \citep{HyperspectralViTs}, where models were pre-trained on a large dataset (in that instance of synthetic data), to be later fine-tuned and evaluated on much smaller datasets of real data.
+First, we explore a scenario in which we have a large dataset of methane leak events and want to select the best-performing model variant.
+Broadly speaking, this effort will be a follow-up to the work presented in \citep{STARCOP}; however, we add several innovations to the models in terms of the methane enhancement products used, input data modalities, and, finally, methods useful for final deployment, such as model ensembling.
+Secondly, we explore the generalisation ability of the models trained in the first step, with the aim of adapting the machine learning models to data from different hyperspectral sensors.
+Methodologically, we adapt the steps taken in \citep{HyperspectralViTs}, where models were pre-trained on a large dataset (in that case, synthetic data), to be later fine-tuned and evaluated on much smaller real-world datasets.
 In our scenario, we adapt models pre-trained on the larger EMIT dataset to the smaller datasets of EnMAP and PRISMA sensors.